V Boys Basketball

 Coach T.K.
-Griffith ’89, English Department co-chair, has been the head boys basketball coach since 1993-94.
-Winning his 400th game last season, Griffith’s overall record of 410-186 has accompanied cherished years of strong relationships and memorable victories.
+Griffith ’89, Interim Principal and veteran English teacher, has been the head boys basketball coach since 1993-94.
+Winning his 400th game a few years ago, Griffith’s overall record of 443-201 has accompanied cherished years of strong relationships and memorable victories.

 In their last season in the NCL, the Knights finished tied for the NCL title at 8-2.
-Overall, the season ended with a 17-6 mark.
+Overall, that season ended with a 17-6 mark.
 That concluded a three-year span in which the cagers etched 60 victories in three seasons and played in two Division 1 district title games, a first in school history.

-Griffith, who teaches Honors English 10, AP Language and Composition and the school newspaper, is proud of his Holy Cross roots and enjoys the opportunity to serve others through teaching and coaching.
+Griffith, who has taught Honors English 10, AP Language and Composition and the school newspaper, is proud of his Holy Cross roots and enjoys the opportunity to serve others through teaching and coaching.

-“I take pride in continuing a legacy started by my father, the late Tim Griffith ‘66, who was named a Hoban Distinguished Alumnus for his work with special education students in Kent City Schools and his volunteer service with the Hoban Alumni Association," Griffith said.
+“I take pride in continuing a legacy started by my father, the late Tim Griffith ‘66, who was named a Hoban Distinguished Alumnus for his work with special education students in Kent City Schools," Griffith said.
 “He continued his education at our other alma mater, St. Edward’s University, and my wife Amy and I also attend SEU after Hoban.
-He met my mother, Penny, who also worked in special education and then as a psychologist.
-Like my Dad and so many Hoban alumni over the years, I hope to impact lives in the classroom and on the court and educate hearts and minds in all that I do.”
+He met my mother, Penny, at SEU.
+Like my Dad and so many Hoban alumni over the years, I hope to impact lives in the classroom, hallways and on the court-- educating hearts and minds in all that I do.”

 Griffith’s oldest three children graduated from Hoban, all winning the Monsignor Dowed Spirit Award and serving Hoban in many leadership capacities.
 Allie graduated from University of Notre Dame and Austin from Duquesne University.
-Abby attends DePaul in Chicago and Andrew is a freshman at Hoban.
-T.K. 's wife, Amy ’89, is also a Hoban graduate and works for her father at the Maynard Family Foundation.
+Abby attends DePaul in Chicago and Andrew is a junior at Hoban.
+T.K. 's wife, Amy ’89, is also a Hoban graduate and works at the Maynard Family Foundation.
 T.K. 's top assistant, Tim Lucey ’97, has been a lifelong Hoban friend and serves as Dean of Students.
 Griffith coached Lucey in 1997.
 Griffith and his staff will always keep deceased assistant coach Tom Goodall ’66 in their hearts.
 Norm Jesser, Mike MacDonad, Joe St. Jean, Tony Threadgill, Matt Vowles, Stephen White and Robbie Griffith also serve on the staff.
 Hank Inman has kept our book for well over 20 years.
 Mike Jozic serves as Booster Club liaison.
 Brian Saus '90 announces the games in Barry Gym.

-His 1998 team went to the OHSAA Div.
-II Final Four and his 1999 team won the AP Poll Championship with a 20-0 regular season record.
+The 1998 team went to the OHSAA Div.
+II Final Four and the 1999 team won the AP Poll Championship with a 20-0 regular season record.
 This year’s team will face one of the toughest schedules the Knights have played, and will do so with a relatively young squad.